 There is tremendous pent-up housing demand in Indonesia, which has the world’s fourth-largest population - 252.8 million people (2014).
 Factors hampering the development of Indonesia’s housing market are:

 Joko Widodo ("Jokowi"), the Democratic Party nominee, became president of Indonesia on 20 October 2014.
 A man of the people, a campaigner for clean government, and a highly successful and popular former mayor of Jakarta, Jokowi is a symbol of the demand for reform which is increasingly sweeping Indonesia.

-Quite aside from his popular appeal, his "blusukan" regular visits to poor areas across Jakarta wearing simple informal clothes and chatting to people about problems like the price of food, housing, local and flooding and transport problems, Jokowi was an effective reformer during his time as mayor, creating a bureaucratic recruitment system called "lelang jabatan", giving every civil servant the same opportunity to achieve a certain position by fulfilling the required qualifications and passing the test, whose results were announced transparently.
+Quite aside from his popular appeal, and his "blusukan" - regular visits to poor areas across Jakarta wearing simple informal clothes and chatting to people about problems like the price of food, housing, local and flooding and transport problems - Jokowi was an effective reformer during his time as mayor, creating a bureaucratic recruitment system called "lelang jabatan", giving every civil servant the same opportunities by fulfilling the required qualifications and passing the test, whose results were announced transparently.

 Before the Asian Crisis, according to Bank Indonesia, the supply of apartments in Jakarta rose from around 6,000 units in 1996 to around 18,000 in 1997, with an additional 2,000 units completed in 1998 and 1999.
 Scant new supply came onto the market from 2000 to 2003, mostly projects started pre-crisis.